impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-1-content.md

 However, at the time of this bug, RBENV included a line of logic which prevented duplicate copies of the paths to its Ruby versions from being added to `$PATH`.
 This was meant to avoid polluting `$PATH` with duplicate directory paths, for the reasons I mentioned earlier.

 By including this logic to prevent duplication, RBENV inadvertently contributed to the existence of this unexpected behavior for `tmux` users.
 The core team appears to have decided that the best of several less-than-ideal solutions was to allow the `$PATH` duplication after all, since the existing logic was causing problems for too many users.
-The PR to "revert back to simpler times" is located [here](https://github.com/rbenv/rbenv/commit/e2173df4aa91c8d365ca1596fb857fcac9fdd787){:target="_blank" rel="noopener"}.
+The PR to "revert back to simpler times" is located [here](https://github.com/rbenv/rbenv/commit/e2173df4aa91c8d365ca1596fb857fcac9fdd787){:target="_blank" rel="noopener" }.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>